JaKooLit/Debian-Hyprland/README.md

 - for the Pre-configured Hyprland dots / configuration, submit issue [`here`](https://github.com/JaKooLit/Hyprland-Dots/issues)

 #### 🔧 Proper way to re-installing a particular script from install-scripts folder
-- CD into Debian-Hyprland Folder and then ran the below command.
+- CD into Ubuntu-Hyprland Folder and then ran the below command.
 - i.e. `./install-scripts/gtk-themes` - For reinstall GTK Themes.

 #### 🛣️ Roadmap: